Kalikoze/be_resources/module4-combined/lessons/tech_challenges/recursion_roman_numerals_instructor_ruby.md

   "IV" => 4,
   "I" => 1
 }

+# every roman numeral is made up of a series of characters e.g. 8 => 5 + 1 + 1 + 1 => X I I I
-# Next we will define the recursive case
+# we will need to build the roman numeral one character at a time
+# let's iterate over the hash of key, value pairs so we can compare the num to each
+# integer corresponding to a roman numeral character
 def to_roman(num)
+  ROMAN_NUMERALS.map do |key, val|
+    # now we have access to each key value pair in the object as well as the num
+    puts key # roman numeral char
+    puts val # corresponding integer
+    puts num # original num
+  end
+end

+# # Next we will define the recursive case
+def to_roman(num)
-  # iterate through all of the values or integers in the hash
+  # now that we are iterating through all of the values or integers in the hash
   # for each integer check to see if the num is larger than or equal to that integer

   # if the num is larger than the integer,
     # return that corresponding roman numeral
-    # we also want to call the to_roman function again, this time passing in the num minus the integer
+    # we also want to call the to_roman method again, this time passing in the num minus the integer

   # else if the number is not larger than the integer,
     # continue iterating through the integers until you get to an integer that is smaller than the num
     # once you do repeat the if statement above i.e. return that corresponding
     # roman numeral and call the to_roman function again passing in the num minus the integer
-    ROMAN_NUMERALS.values.each do |int|
+    # starting the cycle again but this time with a smaller number
+    ROMAN_NUMERALS.map do |key, val|
-      if num >= int
+      if num >= val
-        return ROMAN_NUMERALS.key(int) + to_roman(num - int)
+        return key + to_roman(num - val)
       end
     end
   end